nanobox-io/nanobox-docs/source/providers/create/index.html.md

 *   `region`: the region wherein to launch the server, which will match the region id from the catalog.
 *   `size`: the size of server to provision, which will match an `id` provided in the aforementioned catalog.
 *   `ssh_key`: id of the SSH key created during the `/keys` request.
+*   `config`: provider-specific configuration settings for the server.

 Example: